Philippine Rights Group Accuses President Rodrigo Duterte Of Assassinating Political Opponents

 Two dead mayors in two days.
 They weren’t the first politicians in the Philippines to be murdered since Rodrigo Duterte became the president.
-Their deaths bring the number of dead mayors in the Philippines over the last two plus years to ten.
+Their deaths bring the number of dead mayors in the Philippines over the last two-plus years to 10.
 The one thing they had in common, aside from being mayors in the Philippines, is that they weren’t popular with Duterte.
 Maybe it’s a coincidence, but it doesn’t appear to be that way.

 The Philippines has long been known for leaders that were as happy to opt for an expedient assassination as diplomacy when it came to solving internal issues or securing power.
 In recent history, however, none have been as brazenly flippant about murder as a means to solve any problem as Duterte has been.
 Duterte maintains that anything that happens is all in the name of law and order and winning his war on drugs.